tiberlab/tibercad/manual/Sphinx/ReferenceGuide/EFA.rst

 Quantum  EFA  calculations
 =================================

-In  TiberCAD,  it  is  possible  to  perform quantum  calculations in  the  framework  of  Envelope Function Approximation (EFA):  eigenstates and  eigenfunctions  of  a  given system,   dispersion  of  quantum  states and   particle  quantum  density can  be  obtained   respectively by means  of the   following Modules:
+In  TiberCAD,  it  is  possible  to  perform quantum  calculations in  the  framework  of  Envelope Function Approximation (EFA):  eigenstates, eigenfunctions and  quantum  density of  a  given system and    dispersion  of  quantum  states  can  be  obtained   respectively by means  of the   following Modules:

 * Module efaschroedinger

 * Module quantumdispersion

-* Module quantumdensity

 The  optical properties  are  calculated by  the  following modules